Q726kbXuN/nytxw_puz/README.md

 Note: Running this script requires you're logged into nytimes.com in your browser.

-Alternatively, you can pass in the URL and filename from the command line.
+Alternatively, you can pass in the browser, URL, and filename from the command line.

 To run the Python script directly, clone this repo, then setup the venv to download packages:
 ```